kapawlak/temp_lab_host/Courses/6/CL/lab1.md

 1. Adjust the ray box to provide one beam of light.
 2. Place the semi-circular plastic block in the middle of the ray tracing table.
 Align it with the table’s axis so that it is easy to measure the incident and refracted angles.
 You will rotate the table rather than the block.
-3. Measure and record four different angles of incidence and their respective angles of refraction.
+3. Measure and record five different angles of incidence (including your $30 \deg$ prediction) and their respective angles of refraction.
 Be sure your choices of the incident angles produce a reasonable span of values ;;;Hint: A selection of values, ranging from 5° to 8°, would not be a reasonable span;;;
 :::Figure (semicir|xl)
 ![](imgs/ReflectionRefraction/semicircular.png 'Schemiatic of light refracting through a semi-circular prism.
 The angle of incidence, $\theta_1$, is the angle from the normal on the interior of the prism, and the angle of refraction, $theta_2$, is the angle that the light leaves, with respect to the exterior normal.')
 :::